Pravsiv123/Pravsiv123/README.md

 > In this project, I made a app where it talks about what I like and you can click on different buttons to hear different sounds.

 [My Piano](https://gallery.appinventor.mit.edu/?galleryid=c855b938-d6c1-4ae2-9b56-e50e7d52970e0)
-> In this project, I made a app where you can click on different keys to make different soudns and then you can see what keys you played and clear the notes like a piano.
+> In this project, I made a app where you can click on different keys to make different sounds and then you can see what keys you played and clear the notes like a piano.

 [Music Maker]( https://gallery.appinventor.mit.edu/?galleryid=dbb93d1e-fa4f-4775-b894-4d2a94bb60d6)
 > In this project, I made a app where you can click whatever button you want to play any type of music you want to and then you can record that sound and then later play the recording to hear how it sounds all together.